ola-sk/CSS-practice/faq-accordion/README.md

 I **set colors and font-sizes**, then **adjust the paddings and margins between elements** in one screen size, then I use techniques like clamp funtion, relative sizes and size queries to make spacing and sizes look well in different screen sizes.
 I define a shadow under the FAQs element similar to the one in the design.
 I **link and write JavaScript code that manipulates the classes** on the answers to toggle them between visible and hidden states on the event triggered when user presses the toggle button using the mouse, keyboard or touch.
 I do adjustments to sizing, whitespace and colors.
+I adjust the layout for mobile.

 ### What I learned
 #### Static fonts & @font-face declaration